settings icon

 Answer

-There are movements that strongly emphasize using God’s name (and, of course, only the name of God that they believe to be correct).
-However, there are no biblical prohibitions against using God’s name, nor are there commands that we must do so.
-Anyone who says that God must be addressed only by His name, YHWH, is speaking without biblical warrant.
+There are movements that strongly emphasize using God’s name in the context of prayer and worship (and, of course, only the name of God that they believe to be correct).
+However, there is no biblical command that limits our vocabulary to Yahweh when addressing God.
+Anyone who says that God must be addressed only by the name YHWH is speaking without biblical warrant.

+Moses himself refers to God as “Elohim” in Exodus 3:15.
+Later, in Exodus 4:13, Moses addresses God directly as “Adonai.”
+So, God’s personal name, or His covenant name, is not the only acceptable way to refer to Him or to address Him.
 Throughout both the Old and New Testaments, God inspired the human authors of Scripture to refer to Him using generic terms for “God” and “Lord.”
 Beyond YHWH, God chose to reveal Himself using many other names and titles.
-So, clearly, using God’s name is not required.
+Clearly, using God’s personal, covenant name is not required in every context.

 Return to: